sussmanLab/open-Qmin/README.md

-# dDimensionalSimulation
+# landauDeGUI

-Lorem ipsum... a repository that implements simulations in dimension d, where d is specified at compilation time.
-Alter the dimension by setting the number in the root CMakeLists.txt
+Lorem ipsum... a repository that provides a graphical user interface to code that calculates liquid crystal stuff.

 # Basic compilation

 see "INSTALLATION.md" for a few more details.

-* $ cd build/
-* $ cmake ..
-* $ make
+Not really written yet